-- Can I go out during a hailstorm?
-On average, hail can reach up to 4 inches in length, making it very dangerous and hazardous to be out during a storm.
-We recommend staying indoors as long as possible until the storm is over.
+We recommend staying indoors until the storm is over.
+On average, hail can reach up to four inches in length, making it dangerous and hazardous to be out during a storm.

-- Will my car be safe in a hailstorm?
-Unless you have specific protection, hail will likely dent your car and may damage your lights and side mirrors.
-We recommend keeping it covered or in a garage if possible.
+Hail will likely dent your car and may damage your lights and/or side mirrors.
+We recommend keeping it covered or in a garage or carport, if possible.

-- How can I prevent hail from damaging my home?
-Storm shutters and roofing and/shingles that have a UL2218 Class 4 Impact Rating can help prevent harsh winds and hail from damaging your home and breaking your windows.
-This class can be applied to metal roofing or traditional roofing material.
+Storm shutters, roofing, and shingles that have a UL2218 Class 4 Impact Rating can protect against harsh winds and hail from damaging your home and breaking your windows.
+This class can also be applied to metal roofing or traditional roofing material.

-- Does home insurance cover hail damage?
-For the most part, home insurance does cover hail damage but insurance companies may make a distinction between functional repairs and cosmetic repairs required due to hail damage.
-We recommend taking a look at your policy, especially if you live in a high-risk state.
-Some policies may also have a hail or wind deductible that would increase your financial obligation before insurance pays out.
+For the most part, home insurance does cover hail damage, but insurance companies may make a distinction between functional repairs and cosmetic repairs required.
+We recommend reviewing your policy, especially if you live in a high-risk state.
+Some policies may also have a hail or wind deductible that could increase your financial obligation before insurance pays out.

-- Does home insurance cover wind damage?
 Many home insurance policies include a wind insurance deductible that must be met before the policy pays out.
-Double check your policy just to make sure.
+Review your policy to be sure you have the right coverage.

 What should I do before a hail storm?